Planning a day at the beach with your kids? Use these genius beach hacks on your next beach trip to make your fun day easier and more enjoyable!

 The first time my toddler got a sunburn I bawled!!
 I was so mad at myself for forgetting to reapply sunscreen!!
 I know I am not the only one who has made that “mom-mistake”.
 UGH.
 How many times have you forgotten when you last put on sunscreen (and when you need to reapply)?
 Me too!
 That won’t be a problem anymore.

 Take a marker along with you to write down the times you need to reapply sunscreen.
+Oh, and I love the spray bottle sunscreen the best because it makes application so much easier to wiggly kids.

 5. DIY Freezer Balloon Cooler

 To keep your food cool, freeze water balloons filled with water to pack into your cooler.
 These are great as they keep your food cool but dry – added perk is FUN!!
 Cause after they’ve thawed completely, have a water balloon fight!
+You can even use non-traditional cooler boxes for this one…like a wagon or a bin on the bottom of strollers.

 6. Safely Store Your Phone